PJMantoss/netflix-clone/README.md

 - yarn add normalize.css
 - yarn add fuse.js

-THIRD STEP: I build out the components and containers starting with the Jumbotron, then Footer and Accordion.
+THIRD STEP: I built out the components and containers starting with the Jumbotron, then Footer and Accordion.
 I then created a toggle context and state in the accordion component for displaying and hiding the accordion's body onClick.
-Then I created the Opt-form component for the SignIn/SignUp, the Header and Feature component.
+Then I created the Opt-form component for the SignIn/SignUp pages, the Header and Feature components.

 FOURTH STEP: I hooked up the application with Firebase by creating a firbase context in CONTEXT folder and importing it in index.js together with other configurations from firebase.

 FIFTH STEP: I then connected the app to the cloud firestore

-SIXTH STEP: I then built the SIGNIN/SIGN UP Pages with validations added Routes constant file.
+SIXTH STEP: Built the SIGN IN/SIGN UP Pages with validations and added Routes constant file.

-SEVENTH STEP: Then I built out the Browse page and container to hold the Profile component, Card, Search and Video Player.
+SEVENTH STEP: Built out the Browse page and container to hold the Profile component, Card, Search and Video Player.

 EIGHT STEP: Added firbase sigh-in/sign-up auth functionality.

-NINTH STEP: Built Profile component, Search Box and added them to Header.
+9TH STEP: Built Profile component, Search Box and added them to Header.

-TENTH STEP: Hydrated Firestore with seed Data.
+10TH STEP: Hydrated Firestore with seed Data.

-ELEVENTH STEP: Created a custom firebase useContent Hook for pulling data from firebase.
+11TH STEP: Created a custom firebase useContent Hook for pulling data from firebase.

-TWELFTH STEP: Created a data Selection map to merge pieces of data (series and films) from the database and pass them into the Browse container
+12TH STEP: Created a data Selection map to merge pieces of data (series and films) from the database and pass them into the Browse container

-13TH STEP: Created and styled the Card and Player component for displaying results from the database and playing video preview.
+13TH STEP: Created and styled the Card and Player components for displaying results from the database and playing video preview.

 14TH STEP: Created custom Auth Listener hook for modifying routes